 Disability Services now uses an online accommodation system, the DS Portal.
 Returning students must schedule a face-to-face check-in appointment to establish access to the DS Portal.
 Once access to the Portal is established, students use the DS Portal to request accommodations and send accommodation letters directly to their professors; schedule tests, quizzes, and final exams; and request note taking services and download notes, if applicable.

 Registered students may make appointments as needed to consult with their DS counselor about disability-related issues and accommodations.
 Contact your counselor or visit our Student Consultation and Advisement webpage to learn more.

-Am I required to take my test/exams in the Office of Disability Services?
+Am I required to take my test/exams in Disability Services?